-Study of school funds on local, state, and federal level; budgeting, systems of accounting, and reporting.
+Study of school funds on local, state, and federal level; budgeting, data processing; other systems of accounting, and reporting.
 Supply management as related to school efficiency.
-Administration of special services, maintenance of buildings, grounds, and equipment.
+Maintenance of buildings, grounds, and equipment.
+Prerequisites: Educ.
+606, 615 or approval of Department Head.